 Cesane Pareso shared: “We do not remember days, we remember moments”.
 We remember moments of the sacrifices of our saints and our local heroes.
 These are the local Key workers, the Swan NHS Practice and other NHS Surgeries, Headteachers and Teachers at East Claydon Church of England School / Steeple Claydon School, Parish Councils, local businesses, emergency services, volunteers and all who live and work here.
-Since I began ministering in this local Parish ministry, I have journeyed with 22 families in their bereavement, pain and loss of loved ones.
+Since I began ministering in this local Parish ministry, I have pastorally journeyed with 35 families in their bereavement, pain and loss of loved ones.
 All Souls Day is an opportunity for our villages to come together and commemorate those precious and painful moments but to also celebrate those departed lives.
 We finally remember with thanksgiving and sorrow on Remembrance Day those moments of lives in world wars and conflicts, past and present, which have been given and sadly taken away.

 In our collective remembering, we call on the peace of God to sustain our lives using the words from the 14th chapter of John’s Gospel: “Peace I leave with you; my peace I give to you.
 I do not give to you as the world gives.
-Do not let your hearts be troubled, and do not let them be afraid”.
-Precious words that still reverberate in our families and community, not only of those remembered moments but words of hope as we wrestle with the ongoing health and economic impact of Covid-19 upon our villages, nation and globally.
+Do not let your hearts be troubled, and do not let them be afraid“.
+Precious words that still reverberate in our families and community, not only of those remembered moments but words of hope as we wrestle with the ongoing impact of Covid-19 and other illnesses upon our villages, nation and globally.
 It is sad that we are still hurting, anxious and tearful.

 Stay blessed with love